heliossun/LaCoT/rebuttal.md

 For stage-wise beam search [1], we use the official implementation provided by LLaVA-CoT-11B [1].

 As shown in the table, BiN achieves consistently stronger performance even with modest increases in inference time.
-Compared to other multi-rationale baselines, LaCoT strikes a favorable balance between computational cost and reasoning reliability, improving both the trustworthiness of rationales and final answer accuracy.
+Compared to other multi-rationale baselines, LaCoT strikes a favorable balance between computational cost and reasoning reliability, thereby improving both the trustworthiness of rationales and the accuracy of final answers.

 > **`Q2-3`**:  How sensitive is the performance to the choice of lambda for approximating reward?

 We examined the sensitivity of performance to the choice of $\lambda$ in reward approximation by comparing settings with $\lambda$=8 and $\lambda$=32 during training.
-Our observations show that although the approximated rewards differ slightly at the beginning, they quickly converge and become nearly identical after around 250 training steps.
-This suggests that LaCoT is relatively robust to the choice of $\lambda$ within a reasonable range.
+Our observations indicate that although the approximated rewards differ slightly initially, they converge quickly and become nearly identical after approximately 250 training steps, suggesting that LaCoT is relatively robust to the choice of $\lambda$ within a reasonable range.

 > **`Q2-4`**: What are training and inference times compared to baselines (SFT, GRPO)?